 In this report, priority issues facing women in sexual and gender minorities are presented.
-In particular, the two Key Recommendations for the Hong Kong Government contained in this report are: (1) to enact anti-discrimination legislation on the grounds of sexual orientation, gender identity and gender expression, and (2) to enact gender recognition legislation that is comprehensive and inclusive in recognizing the preferred gender of transsexual persons.
+In particular, the two Key Recommendations for the Hong Kong Government contained in this report are: (1) to enact anti-discrimination legislation on the grounds of sexual orientation, gender identity, gender expression and intersex status, and (2) to enact gender recognition legislation that is comprehensive and inclusive in recognizing the preferred gender of transsexual persons.
 Both Key Recommendations are highly feasible and have received strong or even widespread support in Hong Kong, despite the Government's reluctance to introduce these life-saving measures.